Languedoc-Occitanie - “A Land of Contrasts”

 Day 1.

 Day 3.
-3 Market day in Sete!
+Market day in Sète!
 Sleep in or get up early and hit the market which opens at 8 AM.
 This is a large market that fills the square and meanders along several streets.
 You can find everything from clothing, shoes, sunglasses, baskets, jewelry, art, books, music, and of course, lots of food.
 Try the green basil cheese.
 There are museums to visit, boutiques, or just enjoy walking through the narrow streets and along the canals.
-In the afternoon we will visit the Musee des Beaux Arts in Sete and will drive to the top of Mont St. Clair for the beautiful views of the Mediterranean.
+In the afternoon you might like to visit the Musée des Beaux Arts in Sète and rejoin the group afterwards where we will drive to the top of Mont St. Clair for the beautiful views of the Mediterranean.

-Day 6.
-Today you will have an entire day in the city of Albi, home of the amazing 13 th century Cathedral Sainte Cécile, the world’s largest brick cathedral.
+Day 9.
+We will bid farewell to La Cité Médiévale this morning and travel north to the city of Albi, home of the amazing 13 th century Cathedral Sainte Cécile, the world’s largest brick cathedral.
 Albi is full of unique shops, cobblestone streets, medieval architecture, churches, cafes and restaurants.
 It is a lively, cosmopolitan city located on the banks of the River Tarn.
 We will visit the Toulouse Lautrec Museum where you can see more than 1000 works created by Lautrec.
 This is the largest collection of the artist’s work in the world.
 The museum is housed in the former residence of the archbishops, Le Palais Berbie.
 Don’t miss the beautiful formal gardens beside the palace with a spectacular view of the Tarn River.
+We will continue onto to the 13th century Chateau de Mauriac, built by the Knights Templar.
+In more modern times, the once medieval military fortress has been meticulously restored by a local artist to showcase its great history as well as becoming a stunning events venue.
+We will enjoy a guided tour followed by a private wine tasting for our group.
+We will travel to Toulouse and check into our beautifully appointed 4-star airport hotel late-afternoon.You will have time before dinner to relax and finish packing up for departure.
+We will share a wonderful Farewell group dinner this evening to celebrate our Languedoc-Occitanie discovery.

 Day 10.
 Departure Day.
-We will provide your transport to Toulouse airport, train station, or Toulouse center if you are staying longer in France.
+We will provide your transport to Toulouse train station, or Toulouse center if you are staying longer in France.
+If you are departing by air, it is a short walk into the airport terminal from the hotel through the connecting, internal walkway

 Customers' Appreciation